nickaxia/USYD-CyberSecurity-Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly **_functional and available_**, in addition to restricting **_traffic_** to the network.

+- What aspect of security do load balancers protect?
+..* **_ Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDoS attack or otherwise becomes unavailable_**

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_